Hanwant/madigan/README.md

 # Madigan

 ## Aims
-This repository contains a framework for conducting experiments within the realm of systematic trading.
+This repository contains a framework for conducting experiments exploring the use of reinforcement learning in trading finanicla markets.
 With a focus on statistical arbitrage, the eventual goal is to create autonomous systems for making trading decisions and executing them.
 To this end, robust software is needed to allow for the process of implementing, validating and deploying ideas, along without the necessary hardware to allow for running experiments.

 ## Approach
 Hypotheses are to be tested and results aggregated in a directed manner. <br>
-Current approach consists of formalizing the trading problem/context in the frame of reinforcement learning.
-An agent makes decisions in interacting with an environment via a defined action space , seeking to maximize rewards given by the environment. <br>
+Current approach consists of formalizing the trading problem/context in the Markov decision process (MDP) framework.
+An agent makes decisions in interacting with an environment via a defined action space, seeking to maximize rewards given by the environment. <br>
 <br>
 ***agent -> trader<br>
 environment -> 'market', broker, exchange, participants <br>
 action space -> buy/sell/desired portfolio <br>
-reward -> equity returns / sharpe, transaction costs***<br>
+reward -> equity returns / sharpe / sortino, transaction costs***<br>
 <br>

 ### Main Components
 - #### Environment
 A suitable formalization and implementation of an environment is required to create autonomous systems.
-Should serve the roles of Broker & Exchange.
+Should serve the roles of Broker/Exchange and data source.
+- Written in C++ with bindings to python - gives peace of mind with respect to speed.
+- Currently contains bare minimum functionality for accounting and provides an interface where desired number of transaction units can be specified.
+Order semantics pending.
 - #### Objective Function
 Objective function and reward shaping for rl should reflect the objectives of a trader.
 I.e risk-adjusted returns, margin constraints, transaction costs etc
+Currently Implemented:
+- Raw Log returns
+- Naive sharpe and sortino aggregations
+- Differential sharpe and sortino updates (DSR & DDR)
+- Proximal Portfolio penalty
 - #### Input Space
 The input space refers to the representation of data which is presented to any model or agent.
 This may be a matrix with dimensions corresponding to time, asset , features etc. Or it could be a flat vector containing the corresponding compressed information.
+- Currently the main
 - #### RL Algorithms
-Rl algorithms should be as simple as possible, whilst advanced methods should still be considered and tested.
+Rl algorithms should be as simple as possible while performing the tasks, and advanced methods should be continuously considered and tested.
 - #### Function Approximation
 Given an RL algorithm, a suitable model must be placed as the core agent.
 Neural Networks are good general function approximators, and despite high degrees of freedom, can often generalize well, are composable and provide opportunity for customization.

-## Timeline
-### November
-Validate methods on synthetic data and create a taxonomy of models and hyper-parameters.
-### December
-Apply methods to real data - financial time series of varying sources.
-### January
-Polish.

 ## Progress - Detailed Components